Carpenter in MontréalHousing & Career Guide · 2026

 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.

 Demand tied to construction activity.
-Calgary and Vancouver lead in active residential and commercial projects.
+Active residential and commercial projects in most major metros.

 Frequently Asked Questions